-Going beyond the issue of leadership – into other forms of organisational guidance, inspiration and direction – might therefore seem even more irrelevant.
+Going beyond the issue of leadership – into other forms of organisational guidance, coordination, inspiration and direction – might therefore seem even more irrelevant.

 Nevertheless, and leading on from my recent ACE conference keynote, I have come to believe that leadership is in essence an idea mired in the Analytic mindset.
 No less dysfunctional, and more pernicious even, than the idea of hierarchical management.
 I invite you to consider that there may be more effective forms of organisational guidance, inspiration and direction, in particular the one I explore here: Fellowship.